waynehoggett/AzureHackathons/1 - Infrastructure as Code with Azure Bicep and PowerShell DSC/Challenges/1.3/readme.md

 1. Author a bicep template and use it to deploy an Azure Key Vault.
 The vault must have the following properties:
     * It must be enabled for deployment, template deployment and enabled for disk encryption
     * It must also use Azure RBAC for permission assignment

-    You can use any *valid* name you like for the vault.
-The vault must be deployed to the `east us` region.
+    * You can use any *valid* name you like for the vault
+    * The vault must be deployed to the `east us` region
+    * Use the Tenant ID: `f6c2603d-ddfd-4daf-bed1-7f551055566e`

     <details>
     <summary>💡 Tips and Tricks</summary>